cybernetics/JTemplate/README.md

 Nested values can be referred to using dot-separated path notation; e.g. "name.first".
 Missing (i.e. `null`) values are replaced with the empty string in the generated output.

 #### Dot Notation
-Although maps are often used to provide a template's data dictionary, this is not strictly required.
 Non-map values are automatically wrapped in a map instance and assigned a default name of ".".
 This name can be used to refer to the value in a template.
 For example, the following variable marker simply echoes a value:

 	The value is {{.}}.